People and Programs

 Temple Grandin is world-famous for using insights gained from her autism to lead dramatic improvements in the livestock industry.
 A professor at Colorado State for more than 20 years, Grandin is a celebrated speaker who lectures internationally on autism and livestock handling..

 To mark National Autism Awareness Month in April, CSU and Rocky Mountain PBS have teamed up to produce and air a documentary about the influence of Temple Grandin, CSU's world-famous animal scientist who has overcome struggles with autism to revolutionize farm-animal welfare.
 Temple Grandin: The World Needs All Kinds of Minds will be televised on Rocky Mountain PBS channels at 1:30 p.m.
 Sunday, April 15.

 Grandin wass the sponsor and headline speaker for TEDxCSU: Growing Greener Generations on April 23.
-Grandin spoke at TED 2010 and her talk has been viewed online more than one million times.
+Grandin spoke at TED 2010 and her talk has been viewed online more than three million times.

 Grandin was among the 2012 inductees to the Colorado Women's Hall of Fame for her trailblazing work in livestock welfare and autism advocacy.

 She and nine others were honored during the Colorado Women’s Hall of Fame 2012 Induction Gala on March 8 at the Denver Marriott City Center.

 As part of Autism Awareness Month, Grandin sat down with one of her top CSU graduate students to talk about her work; the resulting video, The World Needs All Kinds of Minds: An Interview with Dr. Temple Grandin, is available at right.